scanner-research/scanner/README.md

 face in the original video.
 Congratulations, you just ran your first Scanner program!
 Here's a few next steps:

-* To learn how to start writing your own Scanner programs, dive into the API with the [tutorials] (https://github.com/scanner-research/scanner#tutorials-&-examples).
+* To learn how to start writing your own Scanner programs, dive into the API with the [tutorials](https://github.com/scanner-research/scanner#tutorials-&-examples).
-* To run other Scanner programs on your videos, check out the [examples] (https://github.com/scanner-research/scanner#tutorials-&-examples).
+* To run other Scanner programs on your videos, check out the [examples](https://github.com/scanner-research/scanner#tutorials-&-examples).
-* If you're looking for a code reference, check out the [documentation] (https://github.com/scanner-research/scanner#documentation)
+* If you're looking for a code reference, check out the [documentation](https://github.com/scanner-research/scanner#documentation)

 ## Tutorials & Examples